 How to get more grip, control and power from your pedals, and the techniques you need if shifting over from clipless pedals

-First up, your choice of flat pedal is key; go for a model that’s thin, has a concave platform, is wide enough to accommodate your foot and provides options in terms of pin placement.
+First up, your choice of flat pedal is key.
+We recommend you go for model that’s thin, has a concave platform, is wide enough to accommodate your foot and provides options in terms of pin placement.
 Equally important is your choice of shoe — Five Ten shoes have been around for a while now, but they’re still top of the pile when it comes to sheer grip.

 Pin placement is down to personal preference, although we’d recommend at least one in each corner and think about omitting the centre pin at the front to save your shins.
 Some pedals, like the DMR Vault, give you the option of different types of pins, and the ability to reverse them for a different grip feel.
 Fewer pins can actually give you more grip, but you may find you have to be that bit more accurate with where you place your foot each time.